 Designate a trusted contact

-Identify a trusted contact whom your financial advisor can reach if your advisor is worried that you may be experiencing diminished capacity or that you may be subject to financial fraud or exploitation.
+Identify a trusted contact whom your financial advisor can reach if your advisor is worried that you may be subject to financial fraud or exploitation or experiencing diminished capacity.
 This should be someone (a family member, neighbor, friend, etc.) whom you can rely on and trust, but this person would not be given account information or have the power to make decisions for you.

 Review your estate plan

 You’ve secured your own financial future, but what about the situations your heirs will encounter after your death?
-If you haven’t already made an estate plan, now is a good time.
+If you haven’t already made an estate plan with a legal professional, now is a good time.
 If you already have one, it’s important to conduct regular reviews to make sure it’s still aligned with your wishes, especially after life changes such as marriage or divorce.
 When planning your estate, consider:

-• Looking into your life insurance options to ensure you have a strategy in place to cover your family’s expenses if something happens to you
+- Your life insurance options to ensure you have a strategy in place to cover your family's expenses if something happens to you.

 How Edward Jones can help

-If you’re interested in learning more about how Edward Jones can help you create an effective strategy for achieving your retirement goals, reach out to an Edward Jones financial advisor today.
+If you’re interested in learning more about how Edward Jones can help you create an effective strategy for achieving your financial goals, reach out to an Edward Jones financial advisor today for a no-obligation consultation.

 Important information: